taewithadot/RCW/README.md

 # Persistence Module

-The NDMB Persistence Module saves the state of all ground units and static objects in the mission.
+The NDMB Persistence Module saves the state of all ground units, ships and static objects in the mission.
 This allows a DCS server/session to be stopped and started and continued from where it was.
-The current version of this module only supports the saving of ground units.
+The current version of this module only supports the saving of ground units and ships.
+Ships to be skipped can be added into the shipWhitelist at the top of the file.
+This should be used if there are ships with slots on them (eg. carrier Tomcat slots) or serious issues will occur as ships with slots cannot be respawned.

 # Air Combat Module